-HRA soon built a national reputation for excellence in historical consulting, cultural resource management, and litigation support.
-Over the years, we have established offices in Seattle, Spokane, Portland, Washington, DC, and Kansas City to better serve our clients.
-We also forged a partnership with Gray & Pape, Inc., a cultural resource management firm based in Cincinnati, which allows both companies to enhance their services by sharing staff and other resources.
-Through this relationship, HRA has a network of support in the Midwest, East, and South.
+HRA soon built a national reputation for excellence in historical consulting, cultural resources management, and litigation support.
+Over the years, we have established offices in Seattle, Spokane, Portland, Washington, DC, Olympia, Eugene, Durango, Albany, and Albuquerque to better serve our clients.
+We also forged partnerships with Gray & Pape, Inc., and NLURA.
+Gray & Pape, Inc., is a cultural resources management firm based in Cincinnati, and NLURA is a cultural resources management firm based in Anchorage.
+Through these relationships, HRA has a network of support in the Midwest, East, South, and Alaska.

 We are committed to: